The Complete Technics SL1200 Turntable Guide

 Technics SL-1200 Guide

-In this article, we take a look back at the legendary Technics SL1200 range of turntables.
-These turntables made modern day DJ’ing possible and went on to not only create the industry, but dominate it for over thirty years.
+In this article, we look back at the history of Technics turntables – specifically the legendary SL1200 range.
+These turntables made modern-day DJing possible and went on to not only create the industry but dominate it for over thirty years.

 But what made these turntables so special, and why after all these years are they still held in such high regard?
 In this full guide and review, we look at every model of the Technics SL1200 and SL1210 to see if they are still, the best DJ turntable.